THE CONCEPT AND OPERATION OF THE BODY OF CHRIST

 Now to each one the manifestation of the Spirit is given for the common good.
 (I Corinthians 12:7)

 If you do not know what your gifts and ministries are, it is of the greatest importance at this time that you get busy and ask God what He has given you.
 Keep asking until He gives you the answer, or else tells you that you are different from all other members of the Body because the Spirit has not given you any gift with which to build up your fellow members of the Body.

 Think of your own body.
 There are many parts that are visible and many parts that are invisible.
 Some are large and some are extremely small.
 But let one of the tiny glands cease to function and you are going to find out about it, even if you are six feet tall and weigh 200 pounds.

 You may be under the impression that Jesus and God can get along without you.
 Please do not be mistaken along this line.
-When you die you are going to facing an angry Christ and called a wicked, lazy servant.
+When you die, you will face an angry Christ and be called a wicked, lazy servant.
 Also, Jesus will take away your gifts and ministries and give them to someone who has been faithful.

 You may think our loving Jesus does not say such things to nice people like you.
 But the Bible says He will, so get busy and find out what you are supposed to be doing.

 Therefore, I urge you, brothers, in view of God’s mercy, to offer your bodies as living sacrifices, holy and pleasing to God — this is your spiritual act of worship.
 Do not conform any longer to the pattern of this world, but be transformed by the renewing of your mind.
 Then you will be able to test and approve what God’s will is — his good, pleasing and perfect will.
 (Romans 12:1,2)

 Have you done this yet?
 If not, why not?
 Are you ready to face a disappointed Jesus?
 King Jesus has needs right now, in terms of His Bride and His Kingdom.
 He is a true King, and He will remember those who assisted Him in His hour of need.
 Make sure you are one of them.